wolfSSL/documentation/wolfSSH/src/chapter13.md

 Provided are some accessor functions to see which algorithms are available to use and to see the algorithm lists used in the KEX.
 The accessor functions come in sets of four: set or get from CTX object, and set or get from SSH object.
-All SSH objects made with a CTX inheirit the CTX's algorithm lists, and they may be provided their own.
+All SSH objects made with a CTX inherit the CTX's algorithm lists, and they may be provided their own.

 By default, any algorithms using SHA-1 are disabled but may be re-enabled